There is nothing more inefficient than a car on the road with the

 In California, the home of congested mega-freeways, it is now illegal to build a school or childcare centre within 500 metres of a freeway due to the health risks to children from air pollution.
 Far from reducing pollution, freeways and car culture in California are now a recognised danger to the next generation.
 Worryingly, research from Los Angeles in 2013 reveals that dangerous concentrations of air pollutants can occur up to 1.5 kilometres downwind of freeways, not just a few hundred metres as previously thought.

-Even the well-known fact that stop-start driving wastes fuel can’t be taken for granted if ‘hybrid’ petrol-electric cars increase in popularity.
-Much of the fuel efficiency advantage of hybrid cars comes from two factors: the ability to shut down the petrol engine while idling, and the use of ‘regenerative’ braking (which means kinetic energy is returned to the battery, instead of being burnt up in the brake pads).
+Even the well-known fact that stop-start driving wastes fuel can’t be taken for granted if electric vehicles—whether battery driven or the ‘hybrid’ petrol-electric variety—increase in popularity.
+Much of the fuel efficiency advantage of electric cars comes from two factors: the ability to shut down the engine while idling, and the use of ‘regenerative’ braking (which means kinetic energy is returned to the battery, instead of being burnt up in the brake pads).
 These are the very same factors that account for the vast bulk of fuel wastage and attendant pollution in stop-start conditions.
-Of course, this doesn’t make hybrid cars a panacea, as we explain on our fuel efficiency and alternative fuels pages: the fundamental cause of air pollution is growing volumes of car and truck traffic arising from increasing dependence on road transport, and tinkering around the edges with engine technology won’t change this.
+Of course, this doesn’t make electric cars a panacea, as we explain on our fuel efficiency and alternative fuels pages: the fundamental cause of air pollution is growing volumes of car and truck traffic arising from increasing dependence on road transport, and tinkering around the edges with engine technology won’t change this.

 As the Sydney and California experiences show, freeway building creates a vicious spiral of more traffic and more air pollution, completely negating the effect of cleaner engines.
 Our only real hope for getting permanent reductions in air pollution is to shift more car trips to public transport, which creates less pollution, and to walking and cycling, which create none at all.